Beyond Marriage Counselling . . .

-Beyond this type of ‘marriage counselling tug-o-war’, a healthy view on relationships grows from the wisdom known in the social sciences as emotional intelligence.
+Beyond the type of ‘marriage counselling tug-o-war’ I described above, a healthy view on relationships grows from the wisdom known in social science as emotional intelligence.
 Sometimes simply called maturity, emotional intelligence is the wisdom of understanding our emotions.

-Scientists following thousands of test subjects throughout their lives have discovered people with 4 major emotional competencies (central to a healthy view on life) do better on every scale of success devised so far by science.
+Scientists following thousands of test subjects throughout their lives have discovered people with 4 major emotional competencies (central to an emotionally intelligent view on life) do better on every scale of success that has been devised so far by science.

 Emotionally competent people live in better homes, in more peaceful suburbs, make more money, enjoy higher rates of job and marriage satisfaction and experience lower rates of divorce and mental illness in their families.
 Along with their children they do better at sport, school and work and enjoy better health and social connections (1).

 I will share these exercises with you (and the other emotional competencies) as soon as you sign up for our free tutorial at the top of this page.